Product design · Design systems · Design engineering

 The skill is a living document

 When a review catches a drift, the fix lands in the skill’s markdown, not in someone’s memory.
 I keep editing those files the way engineers keep tests green: each decision we settle — a token, a component pattern, a rule about states — gets written where the AI reads it before it works.
 That is what makes the generation quality compound: every edit raises the floor of everything produced after it.
+The newest waves land the same way — a chart-color canon with its own dataviz skill, motion tiers, the accessibility gate — each written into the rules first, then swept through the app.
+And the latest system audit was simply the three skills, run end-to-end over the library they govern.

 A surface for each side of the table